 Use a paintbrush to line the edge of your ring dish with gold paint.

-Pro tip: Look for true metallic gold paint.
-Otherwise your rim may end up looking more yellow than gold.
-Test out your gold on a piece of paper before applying it to the dish to make sure you’re happy with the effect.
+Look for true metallic gold paint.
+Otherwise, your rim may end up looking more yellow.
+Test the color on a piece of paper before applying it to the dish to make sure you’re happy with the effect.

 Once the paint dries, your dish is ready to use!